pypy/pypy/pypy/doc/remotedebugging.rst

 disabled by default on most hardened Linux distributions by Yama__.
 Therefore you might need sudo to run the above commands.

+The VM will raise an ``remote_exec`` audit event before starting the execution of remote code, with the to-be-executed code as a ``str`` as the argument.

 .. __Yama: https://www.kernel.org/doc/html/v4.15/admin-guide/LSM/Yama.html#ptrace-scope